Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Empirical Strategy

-To further analyze how digital coupons influence consumer behavior, we then extend our model to examine more detailed consumption changes and potential substitution patterns.
-First, we decompose the consumption response along extensive and intensive margins by replacing the dependent variable with measures such as order frequency, expenditure per order, and expenditure per dish.
-This decomposition helps identify whether digital coupons primarily stimulate more frequent purchases (extensive margin) or larger purchases per transaction (intensive margin).
-The relative strengths of these margins have important implications for which types of businesses benefit more from the program: high-end establishments may capture greater value if the intensive margin prevails, while more affordable venues might see wider patronage if the extensive margin dominates.
+We further decompose the consumption response along extensive and intensive margins by replacing the dependent variable with measures such as order frequency, expenditure per order, and dishes (SKUs) per order.
+This decomposition helps identify whether digital coupons primarily stimulate more frequent purchases (extensive margin) or larger purchases per transaction (intensive margin), which has implications for how the program's benefits are distributed across businesses of different sizes and price levels.

-Second, we investigate potential substitution patterns that could limit the net stimulus effect of digital coupons.
-We examine whether increased restaurant spending is offset by three types of substitution: inter-category substitution, intra-household substitution, and inter-temporal substitution.
-For the first two, we test if coupon recipients reduced grocery purchases (inter-category substitution) or redistributed planned spending within households (intra-household substitution) by replacing $y_{it}$ in equation \eqref{eq:block_did} with expenditure on grocery orders and with the number of utensil sets requested per order, respectively.